 We love sharing activities and crafts for toddlers with you and today’s post is perfect for a bit of winter crafting!

-This easy polar bear craft for toddlers is suitable for older kids too but the materials it uses mean that it’s a great fine motor activity for little hands.
+This easy polar bear craft for toddlers is suitable for preschoolers and older kids too but the materials it uses mean that it’s a great fine motor activity for little hands.

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.

 What You'll Find on This Page

 My kids have always been really keen on polar bears ad to be honest I am too, there’s something incredibly majestic about them.

 As well as being great creatures to learn about and make as part of a winter craft polar bears are also a great choice if you are learning about climate change due to the way their lives have been affected by this.

 While I’ve called this activity a polar bear craft for toddlers, it’s obviously suitable for older children too, especially preschoolers.

 If you do choose to make this polar bear art with a young child you will need to do any cutting out for them and adapt it to their needs, abilities and interests and you can find some ideas for how to adapt this craft below.

 As with any craft with children, you will need to supervise the activity constantly, especially as pom poms can be a choking hazard.